Attract More Clients for Your Beauty, Cosmetic and IV Spa Services

 Of course you want to know prices, just like all your spa customers, right?
 Every project is unique, so there’s no predetermined flat rate.
 Once we have an understanding of the scope of your work, we’ll give you a quote before starting work so you know exactly what to expect.

 We focus on giving value and have been told our prices are extremely fair.
 Good copy brings you business.
 If new copy generates just one or two new clients for your spa business, it will have paid for itself.

 Turnaround time for spa copywriting will depend on how large and complex is your project.
 When we give you a price, we’ll also provide a timeline.
 In most cases, you can be up and running with your copy sooner than you think.
 And that truly is one of the best parts of working with a freelance copywriter.

 While it could take you weeks or months to get around to writing the copy by yourself, a freelance copywriter can usually get the job done quickly and painlessly in just a few days.

 Once you have a quality website that proudly represents your spa’s brand, consider using social media to increase your visibility and deepen the loyalty of your existing clientele.
 Start with a Facebook page.

-Social media and blogs go hand-in-hand.
-You can use them to cross-promote and get more mileage out of all your promotions.
+Social media, email marketing and blogs go hand-in-hand.
+You can use them to cross-promote and get more mileage out of all your spa promotions.
 A blog writer can help you create the content.

 Every day you wait to step up your marketing efforts is a day your competitors advance.
-The sooner you get your marketing ducks in a row, the sooner you’ll start seeing a return on your spa business investment.
+The sooner you get your marketing ducks in a row, the sooner you’ll start seeing a surge in new business.

-Contact us.
+As the salon spa/med spa industry moves from infancy to adolescence, establishing solid marketing practices will ensure your growth and success.
 Tell us about your spa and your marketing needs.
-Let us make some suggestions and determine a plan of action.
-There’s no obligation or cost, just an opportunity to explore some exciting possibilities for taking your business to the next level.
+Let us make some suggestions and recommend a plan of action.
+There’s no obligation or cost, just an opportunity to explore some exciting possibilities for taking your spa business to the next level.